 The normal mice spent more time exploring the new item while showing less interest in the previously-seen checkered ring.
 The bacteria-free mice, however, spent the same amount of time exploring both items.
 They had already forgotten about the checkered rings after only 20 minutes.

-This suggests that the inability to learn from past experiences and change our actions accordingly could be linked to the gut’s effect on mental plasticity.
+This suggests that the inability to learn from past experiences and change our actions accordingly could be linked to the gut’s affect on mental plasticity.

 Lack Of Learning Explained By Reduced Brain-Derived Neurotrophic Factor (BDNF)

 The bacteria-free mice had significantly lower levels of BDNF.
 BDNF is a protein responsible for forming new brain cells and neural connections that facilitate learning, skill development, and memory.
 Mental plasticity (the ability of the brain to adapt) is directly affected by BDNF levels.
 Low BDNF levels lead to depression, anxiety, slower response times, and poor memory.